 So, did you just wax your floor with a polyurethane finish?
 Sometimes, if you are a DIY kind of a homeowner you may end up doing unnecessarily waxing on your wood floor.
 On many floors, you do not even have to wax, which may end up reacting with your finish, giving it a dull or white hazy look.

 Hazy hardwood floors are common in winter seasons because you get snow into the house with your shoes.
 Snow is usually loaded with salt that may leave a hazy look once it melts and evaporates.

-Unfortunately, it may be hard to get rid of the hazy appearance at this point with the just normal hardwood floor cleaner.
+Unfortunately, it may be hard to get rid of the hazy appearance at this point with just a normal hardwood floor cleaner.

 The cleaning water you are using to clean may also contain salt deposits unknowingly.
 Minerals and salt deposits present in cleaning water may end up reacting with floor finish, leaving a cloudy look with uneven sheen.

-Moisture and humidity are another cause of haziness.
+Moisture and humidity are other causes of haziness.
 If the floor was sanded and finished during installation, it may turn the finish cloudy as it swells as a result of increased humidity levels.
 This is due to the water seeping up from inside the wood as the trapped moisture comes out forming cloudiness (Blushing out).